muhme/quote_joomla/scripts/README.md

 | `scripts/pack.sh` | Create Joomla extension ZIP, including SHA512 |  |
 | `scripts/clean.sh` | Removes all quote_joomla_* Docker containers |  |

 And now you are ready for ... triple speed :smiley: with the creation of six Docker containers, the installation of Joomla and the modules three times and testing the module in all three Joomla versions with only one command line:
 ```
 $ scripts/compose.sh && sleep 5 && scripts/install.sh && scripts/test.sh
 ```

+> [!WARNING]
+> After using `scripts/exec.sh` the module folder inside Docker container is symbolic linked.
+If you uninstall the module you delete all source files in your host folder! :point_right: Inside container, you have to delete symbolic link before.